ORIGINAL ISSUE 1/1/2019

 27. WAREHOUSE STORAGE

-28. DISCARDING OF PRODUCTS, INGREDIENTS, LABELS AND COMPONENTS
+28. DISCARDING OF MATERIALS

 29. EXPIRED INGREDIENTS